AckeeCZ/antonio/README.md

 Initialization is a simple 2 steps process.

-By creating new instance of `HttpClient`, you will get `api` and `authApi` objects.
-Then you will launch a `httpClient`'s saga.
+By creating a new instance of `HttpClient`, you will get `api`, `authApi` objects and `saga` function.
+Then you connect the saga among your other sagas.
 That's all.

 ### 1. Create `httpClient` instance